rick-gwu/anjosoft.cifra-dotnet-tool/README.md

-You may encrypt plain text by typing, copying and pasting, or by providing the<br />
-path to a file stored in your local device.
+You may encrypt plain text by typing, copying and pasting, or by providing the path to a file stored in your local device.